Torres del Paine Circuit

 • Max.
 Altitude: 584 m./1916 ft.

-• Elevation gain: 373 m. / 1224 ft.
+• Elevation gain: 373 m./1224 ft.

-Overnight camping in Los Perros area.
+Overnight Camping in the Los Perros area.

-Day 4: Camp Perros to Camp Grey through John Gardner Pass
+Day 4: Camp Perros to Camp Grey

 Torres del Paine National Park, Chile

 This day marks our ascent to the Circuit’s highest point, the John Gardner pass, a must-do for any serious trekker.
-From an altitude of around 1300 mts (4000 ft), we will be able to feast our eyes on an awe-inspiring view of the Grey Glacier, an enormous fractured mass of ice which towers over the valley below.
+From an altitude of around 1300 mts (4000 ft), we will be able to get an amazing view of the Grey Glacier, an enormous fractured mass of ice that towers over the valley below.
 The John Gardner pass is one of the most famous sectors of Torres del Paine and a must-do for any serious trekker.
-We will then continue south along forested slopes with more beautiful views of the Grey Glacier before reachingGrey Campground on the shores of Lake Grey.
+We will then continue south along forested slopes with more beautiful views of the Grey Glacier before reaching Grey Campground on the shores of Lake Grey.

 • Hiking Distance: 17.3km./10.7 mi.